Metadata

 Now we build and run the simulation for each of the two survey files we created in the previous steps.
 The for-loop iterates over both our simulations and builds and executes them consecutively.

-Note: If you are running jupyter from a console window you can watch the output of the HELIOS++ simulations there.
+Note: If you are running jupyter from a console window you can watch the logging output of the HELIOS++ simulations there.

 outfiles = []